mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/README.md

 * called by Video Indexer when indexing is complete (using a callback url)
 * gets the insights, update the timestamps
 * sends this data to a Cosmos database
-* delete the Video Indexer video and the subclip asset
+* deletes the Video Indexer video and the subclip asset

 ![Screen capture](images/logicapp6-live2.png?raw=true)